eclipse-basyx/basyx-applications/aas-gui/README.md

 #### Docker with nginx

-The [nginx](./nginx) folder includes an example Docker Compose project which shows how to use the UI with nginx and configure a base path so that the UI can be hosted under
+The [basyx-java-server-sdk](https://github.com/eclipse-basyx/basyx-java-server-sdk/tree/main/examples/BaSyxNGINX) Repository includes an example Docker Compose project which shows how to use the UI with nginx and configure a base path so that the UI can be hosted under

 ```bash
 http(s)://your-url/base-path